 Kelab Sultan Suleiman Gallery

-Next station is Kelab Sultan Suleiman Gallery.
+Next station was Kelab Sultan Suleiman Gallery.

-We stop in front of a Rumah Limas, a house, which combines traditional architectural styles.
+We stopped in front of a Rumah Limas, a house, which combines traditional architectural styles.
 It is colourful, has a beautiful wooden roof, and a perfect location.
 From this point you can see how central Kampung Baru actually is.

 The location is also the problem because there is no monumental protection in Malaysia.
 People advocate and they have no plans of selling, but the offers get higher and higher.
 “There is one rich man in this village, he owns a few properties and he is so stubborn when it comes to selling.
 He wants to protect the heritage.
 As of late Kuala Lumpur supports the district financially.
-Not only to keep the traditions but also to persevere the buildings”, says the guide.
+Not only to keep the traditions but also to persevere the buildings”, said the guide.

 Behind the mosaicked archway is the Mosque, an important part of the every day life of the community.
 During Ramadan Muslims break their fast here.
 Everyone gets a simple rice dish.
 People in need get clothes and other things they might need.